 - Enter the Setup Menu by pressing the SETUP / RUN button once.
 The Setup Light will come on and the display will have the format shown below.
 The operations of the buttons are now the operations written in WHITE on the keypad.
 The menu name is written at the bottom of the display. - 2.
-While in the Setup Menu the required function can be selected by using the FUNCTION Δ and FUNCTION ∇ buttons.
-The options available for that function can be seen by using the OPTION Δ and OPTION ∇ buttons. - 3.
+While in the Setup Menu the required function can be selected by using the Function Δ and Function ∇ buttons.
+The options available for that function can be seen by using the Option Δ and Option ∇ buttons. - 3.
 When the required option is on the display press the ENTER button to save that value.

-When finished, press the Setup / Run button to return to the Run Mode.
+When finished, press the SETUP / RUN button to return to the Run Mode.

-6.4 Setup Menu Functions
+6.4 Setup Menu Items

-6.4.1 Probe 1 Offset
+6.4.1 Probe Offset

 Options: ±6.0mV in 0.1mV increments.

 Default: 0.0mV

 Each Novatech oxygen probe has an offset calibration value printed on a tag that is attached to the probe when it is dispatched.
-To achieve the most accurate measurement of oxygen the offset value must be entered into this setup function with the same polarity as it is printed on the label.
+To achieve the most accurate measurement of oxygen the offset value must be entered into the Setup Menu with the same polarity as it is printed on the label.
 For a healthy probe the offset value should be within ±1.0mV